our Governing Body

 - Striving to be an outstanding school

-- Adhering fully to the Nolan Principles of Public Life (please see document below)
+- Adhering fully to the Nolan Principles of Public Life (please see link)

 A school’s Governing Body does not run the school; this is the job of the Headteacher and other senior staff, and governors do not get involved with the daily management of the school.